-As stated above, many pet stores will sell any old translucent shrimp as a ghost shrimp, but for the sake of clarity, let’s assume that we’re talking about the glass shrimp Palaemonetes paludosus.
+As stated above, many pet stores will sell any old translucent species as a ghost shrimp, but for the sake of clarity, let’s assume that we’re talking about the glass shrimp Palaemonetes paludosus.

-In the wild, these shrimp survive in temperatures anywhere between 50 and 95 degrees Fahrenheit.
+In the wild, they survive in temperatures anywhere between 50 and 95 degrees Fahrenheit.
 That said, those kept in aquariums tend to be acclimated to tropical temperatures so you probably shouldn’t try to keep them in a cold water tank.

 Unlike some species, for instance goldfish or bettas, ghost shrimp haven’t been deliberately bred to be developed into new and novel varieties.
 In fact, not much attention is really paid to breeding these critters to type, as they’re generally sold extremely cheaply as feeders for larger fish.

 Are They Easy or Hard to Keep in a Home Aquarium?